Photo by Straight Line Photos

-The ensemble is formed by musicians of various nationalities including the Netherlands, Spain, Italy, Belgium, Luxembourg, Japan, Mexico and USA.
-All of the members met in the Conservatorium van Amsterdam, where they pursued their Bachelor and/or Master degrees.
-Intercontinental Ensemble has also performed with colleagues from UK, Czech Republic, France, South Korea and various other countries.
+The ensemble is formed by musicians of various nationalities including the Netherlands, Spain, Portugal, Luxembourg, Mexico and Chech Republic.
+All of the members met in the Conservatorium van Amsterdam.

 The core philosophy of Intercontinental Ensemble is exchanging and sharing ideas through the universal language of music.
 The ensemble’s primary goal is to connect with audiences from different generations and cultural backgrounds by demonstrating that music has no boundaries.
 With those objectives in mind, the Intercontinental Ensemble is also constantly striving to provide the highest level of musicianship and open to collaborating with composers and artists of various disciplines.

 As a collective, they were invited by the University of Baja California (Mexico) to give a masterclass in November of 2013, with the support of Dutch Foundation Musici van Morgen.

 Also committed to new music, the Ensemble would like to invite composers to write new works for this special combination of instruments, in order to expand the repertoire.